JakeRoggenbuck/kronicler/README.md

 - One Python dependency
 - Works out-of-the-box without configuration

-\* concurrency is in development but not fully implemented as of version 0.1.0
+\* concurrency is in development but not fully implemented as of version 0.1.0.
+Track concurrency in [issue #41](https://github.com/JakeRoggenbuck/kronicler/issues/41).

 ## Why use Kronicler?